 You need the tools in place to FIX and remediate the problem !

 PolicyPak: Turn off Java immediately on all machines video transcript

 Hi, everyone.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how to very quickly disable Java on all of your machines if there’s an outbreak or something you need to correct for.

 As of right now, there’s an exploit out there.
 This can happen for any number of applications.
 In this particular example, I’m going to deal with Java.
 There have been exploits like this for Acrobat and other types of applications.
 If you are a PolicyPak customer, you have the fire extinguisher for when the next problem occurs.
 This video is going to show you exactly how you would fix that if you were a PolicyPak customer.